blakestone95/AshkeepersRestWebsite/Docs/Processes.md

     - ...Mass rename stuff
     - ...Fix text
 4. Don't commit without briefly testing your own changes first
-5. To compose good commit messages, imagine that each sentence in the primary part of the message begins with "This commit will..."
+5. To compose good commit messages, imagine that each line of the message begins with "This commit will..."
 6. Be concise in the primary part of the commit message
     - This is what people will see first when they see previews of the commit (like in the commit tree)
 7. Reference GitHub issue numbers related to the code you are working on